beginning of content

 Low blood pressure is also known as hypotension.

-The symptoms of low blood pressure may include:
+Symptoms of low blood pressure can include:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.